Buyers versus sellers

 Nor do they want to perform fruitless searches on VDRs.
 I don't claim to have all the answers about the best way to search documents, but anyone who says it's sufficient to search document titles is missing the point.
 Realistically, how often is someone actually looking for a specific document name?
 On the contrary, it's what's inside the document – a word, a phrase, a figure.
 A search function should locate precisely what someone is likely to search for, whether it exists in the title, body or reference area.

 This is really what makes the best VDR solutions so valuable.
-If you're using the right technology, once you've uploaded your it becomes 100 percent searchable, using Boolean, pattern and concept searching, just like leading online search engines.
+If you're using the right technology, once you've uploaded your content it becomes 100 percent searchable, using Boolean, pattern and concept searching, just like leading online search engines.
 This allows you to find whatever it is you're looking for in sub-second time, which can rapidly help to reconcile buyer and seller in order to seal a deal.
 Sellers will still have to come to terms with lower offers, and buyers will still have to ask a lot of questions to make sure their purchase decision is wise.
 Using a smart due diligence tool like Merrill DataSite gives a deal the best chance of moving through to completion.
 And that, in this climate, is worth its weight in gold.

 Keeping due diligence out of the limelight